Try the following serial commands in the serial monitor:

 Shut down servos will pause the current motion and turn off the power of the servos so that they will not hold the position.

 Pressing F/L/R will make the robot move forward/left/right

 Calibrate puts the robot into calibration posture and turns off the gyro

 Stepping lets the robot step at the original spot

 Crawl/walk/trot/run are the gaits that can be switched and combined with the direction buttons

-Buttons after bound are preset postures or other skills
+Buttons after trot are preset postures or other skills

 Different surfaces have different friction and will affect walking performance.
 The current trained parameters work better without the silicone toe covers.
 They are provided for your experiments.
 The carpet will be too bushy for Bittle's short legs.
 It may only crawl (command kcrF) over this kind of tough terrain.